Nebelung-Dev/Nebelung-Dev/README.md

 # Nebelung
-Hello I am call Nebelung, You may have seen me fail
+Hello I am called Nebelung, you may have seen me fail

 I was also known as Pers0n

 **About Me:**

-I have many projects that I never finish
+I have many projects that I never finish :confused:

 Proxy making is hard, more of a front end person

-I finished hollow knight
+I beat hollow knight

 **Projects:**